Toward 250 Years: A Miller Place Family’s Revolutionary Story

 Preservation in Action: Preparing for the Future

-This year, the House Committee undertook a significant effort to prepare the William Miller House for a new Conservation Plan.
+In 2024, the House Committee undertook a significant effort to prepare the William Miller House for a new Conservation Plan.
 Their work included:

 • Cleaning and Conservation: Carefully cleaning and conserving the house and its artifacts to ensure their integrity and longevity.